jettro/semi-website/_documentation/weaviate/current/get-started/quick_start.md

 This was a sneak peek of Weaviate.
 In the documentation, you can find more videos and guides on how to work with Weaviate in depth.

-Have fun building your own smart graph or smart graph with Weaviate!
+Have fun building your own smart graph with Weaviate!

 ## Frequently Asked Questions